SafeRoboticsLab/ECE346/README.md

 <!-- To keep your forked repo updated, please fetch upstream every time we release a new lab assignment.
 If you are not familiar with fetch, please check out this [tutorial](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork). -->

 # Getting Started
-> **Note:** If you are following this repository outside of ECE 346 or are refreshing your ECE 346 laptop, please follow these [instructions](Host_Setup/robotstack.md) to set up a working ROS2 Humble environment using [RoboStack](https://robostack.github.io/) for Linux/MacOS.
+> **Note:** If you are following this repository outside of ECE 346 or are refreshing your ECE 346 laptop, please skip to [Set up ROS2 Environment via RoboStack](https://github.com/SafeRoboticsLab/ECE346/tree/SP2024?tab=readme-ov-file#set-up-ros2-environment-via-robostack) after cloning the repository with `git clone --recurse-submodules https://github.com/SafeRoboticsLab/ECE346.git`.

 ## Connect to Wi-Fi
 First, you will need to connect your ECE 346 laptop to a Wi-Fi network.
 To connect to eduroam, open your terminal and run